rancher/rancher-docs/versioned_docs/version-2.7/reference-guides/cluster-configuration/rancher-server-configuration/k3s-cluster-configuration.md

 Option to change the range of ports that can be used for [NodePort services](https://kubernetes.io/docs/concepts/services-networking/service/#nodeport).
 The default is `30000-32767`.

+#### Truncate Hostnames

+Option to truncate hostnames to 15 characters or less.
+You can only set this field during the initial creation of the cluster.
+You can't enable or disable the 15 character limit after cluster creation.

+This setting only affects machine-provisioned clusters.
+Since custom clusters set hostnames during their own node creation process, which occurs outside of Rancher, this field doesn't restrict custom cluster hostname length.

+Truncating hostnames in a cluster improves compatibility with Windows-based systems.
+Although Kubernetes allows hostnames up to 63 characters in length, systems that use NetBIOS restrict hostnames to 15 characters or less.

 #### TLS Alternate Names

 Add additional hostnames or IPv4/IPv6 addresses as Subject Alternative Names on the server TLS cert.